Vehicle Air Conditioning Condenser Supply

 Refrigerant electronic leak detection

 A refrigerant electronic leak detector may aid finding refrigerant leaks from aircon condensers.
-The refrigerant leak detector requires that the air conditioning system is operational.
+Effective refrigerant leak detection using a 'sniffer' may requires that the air conditioning system is pressurised or operational.

 Air Conditioner Low Pressure Fault Codes